dhmunro/dudley/docs/python.rst

     l_dict["x"] = "f8", (3, NZONES+1)  # x is 3x(NZONES+1) array of doubles

-When you retrieve a data array with `l_dict[name]` or `l_list[index]`, you get a `DData` object, which you can query to determine the datatype, shape, align, and filt parameters used to create it::
+When you retrieve a data array with `l_dict[name]` or `l_list[index]`, you get a `LData` object, which you can query to determine the datatype, shape, align, and filt parameters used to create it::

     l_data = l_container[key]